Developmental delays in preschoolers

 Skill regression

-Regression is when your child goes backwards in their development and may behave in a younger or needier way.
+Regression is when a child goes backwards in their development and may behave in a younger or more dependent way.

-Skill regression can occur at any age and may happen because children are in a new situation, such as attending preschool, or they may be preparing themselves to develop further.
-Some skill regression is common; however, if you have concerns, speak to your family doctor or paediatrician.
+Skill regression can occur at any age and may happen because children are in a new situation, such as starting preschool, or they may be preparing themselves to develop further.
+Some regression is normal, but if you’re concerned, talk to your family doctor or paediatrician.

 Screening for developmental delay